xbmc/repo-skins/skin.rapier/README.txt

 script.grab.fanart v0.13.0
 script.globalsearch v2.0.8
 service.skin.widgets v0.0.29

-Troubleshoot: If there is a previous installation of Rapier, it is best to delete it first than to overwrite the files if installing manually.
-Once installed it is also recommended to reset the skin settings by going to System->Skin Settings->Reset Skin.
-You may also want to delete the textures.db file that resides in userdata->database of your Kodi profile directory.
-Doing these steps will prevent any unforeseen problems that may pop up.

 Rapier uses text images for the home menu categories.
 More categories can be found in skin.rapier->extras folder when customizing the home menu.
 Additional home category images can be requested at the forum: http://forum.kodi.tv/showthread.php?tid=101862